s-glass/reading-notes/301/class09.md

 **3. How do we bring another module into the file the we are working in?**

-In the module file, export what you wan't to be available outside of the module:
+In the module file, export what you want to be available outside of the module:

 `module.exports = name of things to export;`